Answers to frequently asked questions about Heurist can be found below. This information may be updated as the need arises.

 Who else is using Heurist?

-Please visit our listing of individual Research Projects for a list of some of the people and groups currently using Heurist.
+Please visit our listing of individual Projects for a list of some of the people and groups currently using Heurist.
 Heurist is also involved in two national Infrastructure Projects, the Humanities Networked Infrastructure, for which it provides database-on-demand functionality, and the Federated Archaeological Information Management System, for which it provides data modelling and automated creation of the tablet app design, as well as ingest and analysis of data and export to the tDAR repository.

 Is Heurist suitable for large and/or complex databases?